-Prior to the completion of this offering, our board of directors will adopt a code of business conduct and ethics that applies to all of our employees, officers, and directors, including our Chief Executive Officer, Chief Financial Officer and other executive and senior financial officers.
+Our board of directors has adopted a code of business conduct and ethics that applies to all of our employees, officers, and directors, including our Chief Executive Officer, Chief Financial Officer and other executive and senior financial officers, which will become effective upon the effectiveness of the registration statement of which this prospectus is a part.
 The full text of our code of conduct will be posted on the investor relations section of our website at www.redfin.com.
 The reference to our website address in this prospectus does not include or incorporate by reference the information on our website into this prospectus.
 We intend to disclose future amendments to certain provisions of our code of conduct, or waivers of these provisions, on our website or in public filings to the extent required by the applicable rules and exchange requirements.